The secret to getting a good dinner.

 Fuji Yama Sushi – From what the kids tell me, this is the place to go if it is sushi you need.
 You can even order online and avoid the crowds.

 Hillstone – Overlooking Lake Killarney, this is an upscale chain eatery featuring steak, seafood & pasta alongside specialty cocktails.
 They have a dress code.
 Large parties of 6 or more may have difficulty being accommodated.

 Hotto Potto – Near Winter Park.
 Chinese and dim sum served tableside, but its the huge soup bowls you get to make yourself that everyone is talking about.

 Kona Grill – this chain specializes in contemporary American global favorites and sushi, specialty drinks, lunch, dinner and happy hour

 Lion’s Pride Orlando – A great downtown sports bar.

 Luma – An upscale casual American restaurant with a locally inspired menu including diver scallops, red snapper, chicken, steak, and more.

-Marlowe’s Tavern – upscale and cozy atmosphere with a hint of southern cuisine in Winter Park.
+Marlow’s Tavern – upscale and cozy atmosphere with a hint of southern cuisine in Winter Park.
 Some of our favorites are the shaved Brussel sprouts and grilled turkey meatloaf, but we have heard great things about the white cheddar grit cake and seared tomato bacon jam.